614 Exteriors is the ONLY Atlas PRO+™ Diamond Level Contractor in the Greater Columbus Area and only 1 of 3 in the state of Ohio

 Summary of Asphalt Shingle Types

-• Cons: Thinner material, shorter lifespan, lower wind resistance
+Cons: Thinner material, shorter lifespan, lower wind resistance, harder to find as they are being phased out.

 Understanding Asphalt Shingles